pauloo27/neptune/README.md

 # NEPTUNE

-A **Work In Progress** YouTube based song player, made with GTK and GoLang.
+A **Work In Progress** YouTube based song player, made with libmpv, GTK and GoLang.

 _If you want to listen to song inside your terminal, take a look at [Tuner](https://github.com/Pauloo27/tuner)._

+## Installing
+### Arch Linux
+You can install Neptune from the AUR, the package is called `neptune-git`.

+### Other distros
+First, install the required packages to build Neptune.
+They are:
+- the GoLang compiler;
+- mpv (with libmpv);
+- GCC, libgtk 3 and libappindicator for gtk3 (required by the systray package);
+- YouTube-DL (it's not required to compile, but it's required to run);

+_if you want a MPRIS integration, install mpv-mpris_.

+Then, clone the repository and run `make install`.

 ## License